postmarketOS Pursues A Linux-Based, LTS OS For Android Phones

 And yet the worst offender there is best in class when it comes to OS support.
 I had the iPhone 4, it had 51 months of support (and they have in the past issued at least one security patch for EOL devices).
 It looks like 4 years [iossupportmatrix.com] is the main standard, you start with one iOS version and get four updates.
 Three if it's a late cycle product.
 From iOS 11 onwards it's all 64 bit / ARMv8 processors though, the iPhone 5s is already 4 years old next month and it's supported in iOS 11 that's still in beta so at least

-Not everyone is on board with disposable phones (Score:3)
+Not everyone is on board with disposable phones (Score:4, Interesting)

 One thing that a tech people don't realize is that not everyone wants the latest phone every year to begin with.
 A large portion of the market will never used ANY of the advanced features that Google tries to add with every generation of phone.
 I do repair and salvage of these various devices, and one of the greats complains I hear is that NO ONE want's these new features that Google keeps pushing with each version of their hardware.
-None of them give a damn to integrate ANYTHING with their google accoun
+None of them give a damn to integrate ANYTHING with their google accounts and mostly just want something that'll play video.
+And none of them I speak to EVER buy anything on the Play store.

+Hell, right now I'm sitting on a 50 pound box of older phones from the past 5 years.
+I don't do repair of these things a primary job, but even then I've got such a back log of spares that I'm mostly just chucking a good half of what I get because I've got too many.
+Even the place in town that does this for a business has the same problem.

 Re:Not everyone is on board with disposable phones (Score:4, Insightful)